gribes02/gribes02.github.io/_projects/1_project.md

 ## Introduction

 As a Software Developer specializing in infrastructure, I play a key role within the Delft Mercurians, a dedicated student team focused on advancing robotics technology for the RoboCup Small Size League.
-In this role specifically I am working on the path planning of the robots by either implementing ORCA or Model Predictive Control.
+In this role specifically I am working on the path planning of the robots, this is done by first implementing RRT* for the global planner and having MPC as the local obstacle avoidance.

 ## Model Predictive Control